From One Tiny Mustard Seed……

 Mustard Seed Blog’s website Copyright Policies are stated at the bottom of this page.

 *footnote: I have stated that I believe the gifts of the Holy Spirit (as outlined below in 1 Corinthians 12) are available to us as believers today, (the correct but widely misused and misunderstood term is charismatic gifts)

-Obviously this clearly means I am not cessationist in my theological viewpoint, although I have great respect for my cessationist and Reformed fellow believers.
-However, while I believe that the ‘charismatic gifts’, are for today’s church, I wish to disassociate myself from any ‘hyper-charismatic’ /signs and wonders type of teaching, (such as N.A.R or W.O.F) which I strenuously believe to be erroneous.
+Obviously this clearly means I am not cessationist in my theological viewpoint.
+However, while I believe that the ‘charismatic gifts’, are for today’s church, I wish to disassociate myself from any so-called ‘hyper-charismatic’ /signs and wonders type of teaching, (such as N.A.R or W.O.F).

 “Now there are varieties of gifts, but the same Spirit; and there are varieties of service, but the same Lord; and there are varieties of activities, but it is the same God who empowers them all in everyone.
 To each is given the manifestation of the Spirit for the common good.
 For to one is given through the Spirit the utterance of wisdom, and to another the utterance of knowledge according to the same Spirit, to another faith by the same Spirit, to another gifts of healing by the one Spirit, to another the working of miracles, to another prophecy, to another the ability to distinguish between spirits, to another various kinds of tongues, to another the interpretation of tongues.
 All these are empowered by one and the same Spirit, who apportions to each one individually as he wills.”